 In 2015 Seneca helped lead Delaware to 30 victories, the fifth most in a UD single season, while the squad set school single season records for runs scored, RBI, doubles and home runs.
 Jessica Grisler graduated from Delaware as the program’s career leader in runs scored and hits, while freshman Leanna Gearhart tied for the Division I lead with 11 triples and fellow rookie Mariah Kondravy belted a UD single season record 15 homers.

 Following the season Kondravy became the first freshman in school history to earn first team All-Region honors, while Grisler was a second team pick.
 Kondravy and Gearhart were also named to the CAA All-Rookie Team, the third consecutive year the Blue Hens placed at least two players on the league’s All-Rookie squad.

 During his first year in 2012, Seneca helped the Blue Hens win 15 games and qualify for the CAA Tournament.

 In 2013 Delaware won 35 games, the second most in program history and one shy of the school record set in 2000.
 The Blue Hens established a new record by winning nine consecutive league games, while their 12 conference wins rank second in program history.

-UD had a tremendous season at the plate, setting school single season records with 236 runs scored, 427 hits and 72 doubles.
-The Blue Hens' 20 home runs were tied for second most in a UD single season, while their 61 steals also ranked second all-time.
+UD had a tremendous season at the plate, setting then-school single season records with 236 runs scored, 427 hits and 72 doubles.

 Additionally Seneca has served as head coach of the Allentown Patriettes from 2006-2011, leading the squad to a 201-36 record while competing in ASA, PONY, and USSSA regional and national tournaments.
 He also was the head coach at Saucon Valley High School from 2006 through 2009, guiding the team to a 68-28 record.